MODA-NYC/OpenDataDashboard_v3/readme.md

 ## Open Data Dashboard v3

 The dashboard is hosted via [Google Data Studio](https://datastudio.google.com/u/0/navigation/reporting).
+View dashboard [here](https://datastudio.google.com/s/pWVm-fDdrzc).
 Make sure to be logged in with `modanycga@gmail.com` account to edit it.

 Files in this directory: